Scott Edinburgh

 • What is your immediate post-MBA professional goal?
 (50 words)

-For this two-part question, begin by clearly starting your short-term post-MBA goal.
 As Personal MBA Coach has shared in the past, this goal should be specific and achievable for you!
 Find out more about how to think about your post-MBA goals here!

 Goals Being Written